 If your wicker repair shop does appraisals ask them what qualifications and certifications they have to back up this service.
 For a competent and valid appraisal, the person giving it should be a certified antique wicker appraiser.

-Their certification proves that he has done the research, taken the classes, and past all the tests, which also means he should be compensated monetarily for his expertise.
-Also ask what you will get in return for paying for their appraisal.
+Their certification proves that they have done the research, taken the classes, and passed all the tests, which also means they should be compensated monetarily for their expertise.
+Also, ask what you will get in return for paying for their appraisal.

 Although I have been in the business of wicker restoration and sales since 1975, I am not certified to make appraisals on wicker furniture, and will not honor the requests at this time.

-However, I highly recommend Richard Saunders as a certified wicker furniture appraiser.
-He’s now located in Savannah, Georgia and has been a certified wicker furniture appraiser since 1983.
-He’s also written six books on the wicker furniture industry is advertising his services on my Furniture Repair Directory, Wicker Experts section.
+However, I highly recommend Richard Saunders as a certified antique wicker furniture appraiser.
+He’s located in Savannah, Georgia and has been a certified wicker furniture appraiser since 1983.
+He’s also written six books on the antique wicker furniture industry is advertising his services on my National Furniture Repair Directory™, Wicker Experts section.